OCamlPro/dirdiff/README.md

           Whether to check if the mtime is different.

           Only applies to file whose content is otherwise the same, and gets its specific output tag: `[Differ by mtime only]`.

+  -L, --follow-symlink
+          Whether to follow symlinks when comparing directories' content

+  -H
+          Whether to follow symlinks for program's arguments

   -h, --help
           Print help information (use `-h` for a summary)